Sam Ratulangi: Honours and legacy

 In August 1961, Ratulangi was posthumously awarded the title of National Hero of Indonesia by Sukarno.
 He also received posthumously the Bintang Gerilya in 1958, the Bintang Mahaputera Adipradana in 1960, and the Bintang Satyalancana in 1961.

 Ratulangi is well-regarded in the Minahasa region of North Sulawesi.
 Main artery roads in all cities in Minahasa (Bitung, Manado, Tomohon, and Tondano) are named after Ratulangi.
 Manado's international airport is also named after him as is the state university in Manado.
 Statues and busts of Ratulangi can be found on the intersection between Jalan Sam Ratulangi and Jalan Bethesda in Manado, on the campus of Sam Ratulangi University, beside Ratulangi's tomb in Tondano, in Jakarta and Serui, and even in a park in Davao City (Philippines), which is located just north of the island of Sulawesi.
 In 2016, the Ministry of Finance issued new 2016 series notes in which the Rp.
 20,000 valued note depicts Ratulangi on the front of the note.
+Sam Ratulangi is also featured on the newer 2022 series.